nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3/index.md

 }
 ```

-A simple property to determine the constant width of bars.
+A general property which determines the constant width of bars.
 It is of type `number`, is required and has a default value of `30`.
 That's as simple as it gets.

 ## The `category` property